interledger/rfcs/0014-http-ilp/0014-http-ilp.md

 ### 2.1.
 Client generates a server-specific token from the hostname and its local secret:

 The uploader tool contains an HTTP-ILP client module.
-This client module has already generated and locally saved a `client_secret` using 256 bits of cryptographically secure randomness.
+This client module may for instance generate and locally save a `client_secret` using 256 bits of cryptographically secure randomness.

-Before making the paid HTTP request, the HTTP-ILP client module generates a **token** using the `hostname` of the server it is about to make a request to:
+Before making the paid HTTP request, the HTTP-ILP client module generates a **token**, for instance using such a `client_secret` and the `hostname` of the server it is about to make a request to:

 * Token: `HMAC(SHA256, client_secret, hostname)`